perbergland/types-problems/README.md

 # Typescript skeleton - improved

-Works with the types embedded into the published meteor core packages (instead of preferring DefinitelyTyped ones like the vanilla skeleton) and has workarounds for the problems that are exposed when doing that.
+Works with the types embedded into the published meteor core packages (instead of preferring DefinitelyTyped ones like the vanilla skeleton) and has workarounds for the problems that were exposed when doing that.

 * https://github.com/zodern/meteor-types/issues/10
 * https://github.com/zodern/meteor-types/issues/18